Rukeanu/SQL-9/README.md

-# Day 09 - Piscine SQL
+# Day 09 — SQL Bootcamp

 ## _RDBMS is not just a tables_